Noah Emmerich

-Noah Nicholas Emmerich (born February 27, 1965) is an American actor and director best known for his roles in films such as Beautiful Girls (1996), The Truman Show (1998), Frequency (2000), Miracle (2004), Little Children (2006), and Super 8 (2011).
+Noah Nicholas Emmerich (born February 27, 1965) is an American actor.
+He is best known for his roles in films such as Beautiful Girls (1996), The Truman Show (1998), Frequency (2000), Miracle (2004), Little Children (2006), and Super 8 (2011).
 From 2013 to 2018 he starred as FBI agent Stan Beeman on the FX series The Americans, for which he won the Critics' Choice Television Award for Best Supporting Actor in a Drama Series in 2019.

 Early life

 Emmerich was born in New York City, the youngest of three boys.
 His mother, Constance, is a concert pianist; his father, André Emmerich (1924–2007), was a gallery owner and art dealer.
 Born in Frankfurt, Germany, André emigrated from Nazi Germany with his family, first to Amsterdam, Netherlands, then to New York in 1940.
 His aunt was a classmate of Anne Frank.
 Emmerich's family is Jewish, from Germany and France on his father's side and Hungary and Romania on his mother's.
 He has two older brothers: Toby Emmerich, former chairman of Warner Bros.
 Pictures Group from 2018 to 2022; and Adam Emmerich, a partner at Wachtell, Lipton, Rosen & Katz and co-chair of its corporate department.

 Emmerich attended the Dalton School and learned to play the trumpet as a youth.
 He privately studied the Meisner technique of acting under Ron Stetston, an actor/director who is currently a senior member of the acting staff at the Neighborhood Playhouse in New York City.
 Emmerich graduated from Yale University in 1987 having received a bachelor's degree in history.
 He sang in the "Yale Spizzwinks(?)", an a cappella singing group which also included actor Joshua Malina.